-- the financial asset is held under a business model whose objective is achieved by both collecting contractual cash flows and selling ("hold to collect and sell"); and, - the contractual terms of the financial asset give rise to cash flows that are SPPI on the principal amount outstanding.
+- they are held under a business model whose objective is to hold to collect the associated cash flows and sell ("hold to collect and sell"); and, - the contractual terms of the financial asset give rise to cash flows that are SPPI on the principal amount outstanding.

-At initial recognition, the Bank can make an irrevocable election (on an instrument-by-instrument basis) to designate equity instrument as at FVOCI; however, such designation is not permitted if the equity instrument is held by the Bank for trading.
+At initial recognition, the Bank can make an irrevocable election (on an instrument-by-instrument basis) to designate equity investments as at FVOCI; however, such designation is not permitted if the equity investment is held by the Bank for trading or as mandatorily required to be classified as FVPL.
 The Bank has designated its equity instrument as at FVOCI when it early adopted PFRS 9 in 2014.
 The Bank currently has no debt instruments in its FVOCI financial asset classification.

-After initial recognition, financial asset at FVOCI is subsequently measured at fair value, with no deduction for any disposal costs.
+Financial assets at FVOCI are initially measured at fair value plus transaction costs.
+Subsequently, they are measured at fair value, with no deduction for any disposal costs.
 Gains and losses arising from changes in fair value, including the foreign exchange component, are recognized in other comprehensive income, net of any effects arising from income taxes, and are reported in Unrealized Fair Value Gains under the Revaluation Reserves account in equity.
-Upon disposal, the cumulative fair value gains or losses previously recognized in the Revaluation Reserves account is not reclassified to profit or loss, but is reclassified directly to Surplus or Deficit account, while the cumulative fair value gains or losses for debt securities are reclassified to profit or loss.
+When the asset is disposed of, the cumulative fair value gains or losses previously recognized in the Revaluation Reserves account is not reclassified to profit or loss, but is reclassified directly to Surplus or Deficit account, except for those debt securities classified as FVOCI wherein fair value changes are recycled to profit or loss.